BrandonWare/gamingreadme/BackEnd/Readme.md

 Replace username, password, and gamingdb with your actual PostgreSQL credentials and database name.

-Set Up the Database Schema: Use Sequelize to create the necessary database tables.
-After you’ve set the models in the models/ directory, run the following command to create the tables:

-npx sequelize-cli db:migrate
-This will create the tables based on the models you’ve defined (e.g., User, Game).
+# Create Table in PgAdmin 4

+Right-click on the "Tables" section under your database (gamingdb) in the left sidebar.

+Choose Create -> Table from the context menu.

+In the dialog box that appears, give your table a name (e.g., users).

+Click on the Columns tab to start adding columns.

+Add id as a SERIAL column and set it as the Primary Key.

+Add gamename as a VARCHAR(100) column and check the NOT NULL option.

+Click Save to create the table.

+Repeat the process for the games table.

-Start the Backend Server: Once the database is set up, start the backend server by running:
+# Start the Backend Server: Once the database is set up, start the backend server by running:

 npm start

 This will start the backend API server at http://localhost:8008 (or another specified port).

-9.)

-Deployment Guide
+# Deployment Guide

 Initialize a Git Repository: If you haven’t already initialized a Git repository in the project, run the following commands:

 git init
 Add Your Remote GitHub Repository: Create a new repository on GitHub (e.g., https://github.com/BrandonWare/gamingapp.git